Welcome to Newsstand101.com – DirectEdition101.com

 This website has been created to provide visual help for identifying the differences between Direct editions and Newsstand editions of comic books.

 Newsstand UPC (Universal Product Codes) have 14 numbers.
-There are 12 on the left, and a second group of barcode lines with 2 numbers on the right.
+There are 12 on the left side, and a second group of barcode lines with 2 numbers on the right.

 Direct Editions with barcodes have 17 numbers.
-There are also 12 numbers on the left, but the second group of barcode lines for a Direct Edition is wider, having 5 numbers on the right.
+There are also 12 numbers on the left side, but the second group of barcode lines for a Direct Edition is wider, having 5 numbers on the right.

 Notice: all of the Newsstand barcodes have only 2 digits on the right side.